iliassioutis/iliassioutis.github.io/project-delivery/artifacts-governance/index.md

 - **Avoid black-box behavior**
   - If the output can fail or be unreliable under certain conditions, show an actionable message instead of a misleading number.
-  - Prefer “cannot estimate right now” + guidance, rather than silently outputting low-quality results.
+  - Prefer “Cannot estimate right now” + guidance, rather than silently outputting low-quality results.

 - **Audit-friendly history (where applicable)**
   - Where you store history, ensure provenance is retained for later review: